 These modules specifically explore the foundations, contexts, trends, and professional issues that will influence occupational therapy and related health care practice in the future.
 These are spread across the levels.
-The Level 5 module, 'working in partnership to lead and enhance practice', focuses attention more regionally, with learners drawing upon placement experiences to highlight the individual responsibility for employees to ensure adherence and engagement with local quality assurance processes.
-The following Level 6 module, 'Advancing practice: Occupational perspectives in diverse communities', extends the scope to explore national and international trends and influences with a wider consideration of community.
+The Level 5 module, 'Collaboration and leadership in service enhancement', focuses attention more regionally, with learners drawing upon placement experiences to highlight the individual responsibility for employees to ensure adherence and engagement with local quality assurance processes.
+The following Level 6 module, 'Advancing Occupational therapy practice in Diverse Communities', extends the scope to explore national and international trends and influences with a wider consideration of community.
 Given the ever-changing context within which occupational therapists work, it is essential that you keep abreast of trends and influences upon practice, to ensure your currency.
 This module also encourages learners to create an accessible resource and consider digital readiness for future healthcare practice.